Lerac1275/sal_vs_admis/README.md

 # sal_vs_admis

+This repo contains the files used to create [this dashboard](https://public.tableau.com/app/profile/carel6896/viz/GESAdmissions/ComparisonDashboard).
+Try it out for yourself!

-This repository contains the R & Excel files used to clean the GES & admissions data for NUS / NTU / SMU
+It includes R & Excel files used to clean the GES & admissions data for NUS / NTU / SMU

 Also includes the tableau workbook containing an interactive dashboard based on the clean data.